SMK121/CD-Pipeline-Jenkins-Job-1-2-3-Setup/README.md

 Merge Dev into Main
 git merge origin/dev

-Merges the remote development branch into main.
+Merges the remote development branch into the main branch.

-origin/dev is used because Jenkins only had access to the remote branch.
+origin/dev was used because Jenkins only had access to the remote branch and did not have a local dev branch.

 Push Changes
 git push origin main